If you’re just starting to advertise on Snapchat, you’re probably wondering what are the best practices for creating a Snapchat ad

 Other than having a distinctive audience, Snapchat comes with powerful targeting options.
 We will go through them later in the article.

-Important Snapchat Statistics for 2022
+Important Snapchat Statistics

 - In 2021, the number of Snapchat’s daily active users increased 22% year-over-year (Snapchat)